dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

 ---
 # Hierarchies

-Dendron has hierarchies.
-They are represented by `.` delimited filenames.
+Within a vault, your notes are stored **hierarchically** as `.` delimited markdown files.

-Below is the example of converting a normal hierarchy from a file system to a Dendron hierarchy.
+Below is a hypothetical hierarchy for a file tree:

 ```
 .